zenfish/d3ck/dox/install.md

 1) Amazon EC2:

-    AMI ID ami-bd15268d, the name is simply "d3ck".
+    An v14 Ubuntu AMI ID ami-bd15268d, the name is simply "d3ck".
     (I've never done this before, so hopefully that'll work!)

+    Username 'ubuntu', password 'thed3cksuxxx'

 2) Raspberry Pi bootable disk image:

     TBD.

+More on installing the source below, but once you get it going, you should be able to start it by:

+    sudo service d3ck start

+Lots of output will (should!) result, and when the shell prompt finally returns it should be ready to go.

 Installing from source/github